fluent-org/fluent-windows/packages/fluent-ui.com/src/docs/components/Card/api.md

 import { Card } from '@fluent-ui/core'
 ```

-Use `Card.Header` `Card.Content` `Card.Actions` inside Card so that f knows how to render to the target location.
+Use `Card.Header` `Card.Content` `Card.Actions` inside Card so that card knows how to render to the target location.

 ### Props